-The author of more than 130 peer-reviewed publications, Rich is a frequent consultant to federal agencies, foundations, and managed care organizations.
-Past recognition includes the AcademyHealth Article of the Year Award in 2001 and a Robert Wood Johnson Health Policy Fellowship working with the House Committee on Ways and Means.
-Rich has also served as senior advisor to the Office of Science Policy at the National Institute of Health, scholar in residence at the Association for American Medical Colleges, and president of the Society of General Internal Medicine.
-He is a senior editor of the Journal of Comparative Effectiveness Research and holds an M.D. from Washington University in St. Louis.
+The author of more than 140 peer-reviewed publications, Rich is a frequent consultant to federal agencies, foundations, and managed care organizations.
+Past recognition includes co-authorship on the 2001 AcademyHealth Article of the Year, Robert Wood Johnson Health Policy Fellowship working on physician payment reform with the House Committee on Ways and Means, past president of the Society of General Internal Medicine, and scholar in residence at the Association of American Medical Colleges.
+He is a senior editor of the Journal of Comparative Effectiveness Research and holds an M.D. from Washington University in St. Louis

 Coordinating Center for Comparative Health System Performance